carpentries/github-skill-up-maintainers/episodes/referencing_pull_requests_issues.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+After following this section, participants will be ready to practice the following skills:

 - reference issues and pull requests by their number
 - implement keywords to trigger automatic closue of issues when fixed by a pull request